Who is Robert Hur, the special counsel overseeing the Biden document probe - KTVZ

 He has most recently been working in private practice in Washington, DC.

+“I think he understands the needs to ignore politics and focus on what matters,” Rosenstein added.

-“As US attorney, he supervised some of the department’s more important national security, public corruption and other high-profile matters,” Garland said Thursday.
-“I will ensure that Mr. Hur receives all the resources he needs to conduct his work.”
+In announcing the appointment, Garland noted that Hur “supervised some of the department’s more important national security, public corruption and other high-profile matters.”

+“I will ensure that Mr. Hur receives all the resources he needs to conduct his work,” he said.

+Hur vowed on Thursday to “conduct the assigned investigation with fair, impartial, and dispassionate judgment.”

+“I intend to follow the facts swiftly and thoroughly, without fear or favor, and will honor the trust placed in me to perform this service,” he said in a statement.

 Hur also served as an assistant US attorney in Maryland before working as the principal associate deputy attorney general with the Justice Department.